amonks/doger.js/README.md

 *	it's hard to find the most important one without making a bunch of requests

-*	does it even make sense to use an article image as the background for a doge meme
+*	does it even make sense to use an article image as the background for a doge meme?

-*	easy preset text locations to not block key parts of image
+*	it'd be easy to preset text locations to not block key parts of image

 ### don't generate an image, overlay text using css

 *	generating images on the client side seems like it might be hard(??)

+### webapp

+*	js libraries are no fun. this should be a webapp.

+*	need to make an index page that calls `doger()`

+*	should have a form for url input

-### make server/api
+### api

 *	doger.co/[articleurl] should return a page with the finished doge meme

 *	maybe allow text input too at doger.co/text/[string]

+*	no that's lame. it should be single page and totally client side. use the query string: doger.co?example.com/article.html

+### url choosing

+*	if `doger()` is run with a url argument, it should use that url no matter what

+*	otherwise, if the query string is a url, it should use that

+*	if the query string isn't a url, it should use a default url

+*	maybe the default should pick a top news story or something equally corny?

+*	that way the index page will always be relevant

 ## props